Coldwater Campground

 Area Highlights

-- Lake Mary: The largest lake in the basin.
-Note that swimming is prohibited (it’s drinking water), but it is a trout fishing paradise.
+• Lake Mary: The largest lake in the basin is a short walk away.
+Note that swimming is prohibited (it’s drinking water), but it’s a great spot for renting pontoon boats and trolling for trophy trout.

-- Mammoth Consolidated Mine: A cool historic ghost town/mining site located just across the Duck Pass Trailhead parking lot.
+• Mammoth Consolidated Mine: A preserved 1920s mining camp located just across the Duck Pass Trailhead parking lot.
+It’s a flat, easy history walk that feels like a ghost town.

 Nearby Campgrounds